guzzle/RingPHP/docs/futures.rst

 -------

 You can wait on a future to complete using the ``wait()`` method of a future.
-Calling the ``wait()`` method will block until a value ready.
+Calling the ``wait()`` method will block until a value is ready.
 While waiting on the value, other futures created by the same underlying adapter will continue to be sent concurrently.
 If you need something to happen the instant a future completes and do not wish to block, then you must use the promise API of a future using the future's ``then()`` method.

 .. code-block:: php